TITLE 56: LABOR AND EMPLOYMENT

 C) Reasons for the claimant's separation:

-i) If the employing unit is the federal government, Standard Form 8 and Personnel Action Form 50, or any other documents, such as a Form W-2 or check stub, that show he or she has worked for the federal government.
+i) If the employing unit is the federal government, Standard Form 8 and Personnel Action Form 50, or any other documents, such as a Form W-2 or check stub, that show he or she has worked for the federal government; or

 ii) If the employing unit is the military, Separation Form DD-214;

-5) Social Security Account number, if any, of the claimant's spouse, and information about the spouse's employment during the last two years if the claimant is claiming the spouse as a dependent;
+5) Social Security number, if any, of the claimant's spouse and information about the spouse's employment during the last 2 years if the claimant is claiming the spouse as a dependent;

-6) Information about other income, such as Social Security benefits, pensions, workers' compensation, severance, vacation or bonus pay or other Unemployment Insurance benefits, that the claimant has received or will receive after the termination of his or her employment.
+6) Information about other income, such as pensions, workers' compensation, payment for services, irrespective of whether the claimant regards the services as employment, or other unemployment insurance benefits that the claimant has received or will receive after the termination of his or her employment.

 EXAMPLE: An individual named Smith attempts to file an unemployment insurance claim via the internet and, as part of the internet claims process, enters his Social Security number.
 However, Department records indicate a previous claim was filed by someone other than Smith, using the same Social Security number that Smith has provided.
 Smith will have to file his claim in person in a local office to clear up the discrepancy.